 Using water wisely

-In open ground, avoid superficial and frequent watering; water the plants only when required, and thoroughly.
+In open ground, water the plants only when required, and thoroughly.
 Preferably do your watering in the morning or the early evening.
-It’s so enjoyable, and this is a time to truly appreciate your garden.
-Water the soil rather than the plant foliage to avoid fostering the development of fungal diseases.
+Avoid watering the foliage to prevent the development of fungal diseases.
 At all times, respect your municipal by-laws on water use.

 Whenever possible, collect rainwater in barrels or pots.
-Make sure to cover these containers with a fine screen to prevent the proliferation of mosquitos.
+Make sure to cover these containers with a fine screen to prevent the proliferation of mosquitoes.